Melina is a passionate supporter of eastern Victoria and is committed to supporting local people and our community.

 MEMBER FOR EASTERN VICTORIA

-A love of politics is a family trait with Melina’s great, great, great grandfather, Richard Richardson, serving as a Member for Creswick in the late 1800s.
+A love of politics is a family trait with Melina’s great, great, great grandfather, Richard Richardson, serving as the Member for Creswick in the late 1800s.
+She is the proud mother of two adult sons.

 Interview and media requests to Media and Communications Adviser on email or (03) 5174 7066